-As of October 2020, the Government of Lithuania gave the green light by approving the Center of Excellence in Anti-Money Laundering, a unique public-private cooperation project initiated and successfully progressed by Lithuania's Bank to strengthen the prevention of money laundering and fight against terrorist financing.
+As of October 2020, Lithuania's Government gave the green light by approving the Center of Excellence in Anti-Money Laundering.
+A unique public-private cooperation project initiated and successfully progressed Lithuania's Bank to strengthen money laundering and fight against terrorist financing.

-With this decision, the Lithuanian government has adopted a high level of thinking in the field of AML in line with both public sector institutions and financial market participants' efforts.
-According to Jekaterina Govina, Director of the Bank of Lithuania Audit Service, this decision sends a strong signal to the AML struggle.
+With this decision, the Lithuanian government has adopted a high level of thinking in AML in line with both public sector institutions and financial market participants' efforts.
+According to Jekaterina Govinda, Director of the Bank of Lithuania Audit Service, this decision sends a strong signal to the AML struggle.

 Money Laundering in Lithuania